ArendPeter/GameMakerGuide/docs/1_Pong_YourFirstGame/2_CreatingAProject.md

 # Creating a new project (DnD vs GML)

-This step will go into creating a new project, Drag and Drop versus GameMaker Language
+This step will go into creating a new project and Drag and Drop versus GameMaker Language

 ## Create a new project